September 5, 2016

 - They Raise the Risk of Back drafting–When you use a combustion appliance (water heater, cooking range, oven, etc.) the harmful gases emitted by it exit your house through a flue or chimney.
 However, if there’s negative pressure in the air around these appliances, these gases can get pulled back into the house (back drafting).

-Back drafting poses a serious risk to IAQ, especially in term of carbon monoxide poisoning.
+Back drafting poses a serious risk to IAQ, especially in terms of carbon monoxide poisoning.
 It’s more likely to be an issue if you run multiple combustion appliances in the same room, like a clothes dryer and a furnace.
 Leaking return ducts and even closed room doors near the central return vent can create pressure imbalances.

 - They Reduce Humidity Control – Humidity is often the main culprit to blame for diminished IAQ, since it encourages the growth of mold.
 Mold spores thrive in a moist, warm environment, which may be found within certain sections of a leaky duct system.